Benzene & Aromatic Compounds (OCR A Level Chemistry A): Exam Questions

 1 mark

-Which statements is/are evidence for the modern day model of benzene?
+Which statement(s) provide evidence for the modern delocalised model of benzene rather than the Kekulé model?

-1. The enthalpy of hydrogenation of benzene is less exothermic than the theoretical value for 'cyclohexatriene'.
+1. The enthalpy change of hydrogenation of benzene is less exothermic than the theoretical value for ‘cyclohexatriene’.

-2. All carbon-carbon bond lengths in benzene are identical and intermediate in length between a single C–C and a double C=C bond.
+2. All carbon–carbon bond lengths in benzene are identical and intermediate in length between a C–C single bond and a C=C double bond.

 3. Benzene is a planar molecule with C–C–C bond angles of 120°.